 - 5.29 Ipswich Village has undergone a significant amount of change already with new office, court and residential uses replacing older industries through developments such as the County Court, Voyage, Endeavour House and Grafton House.
 The Council wishes this regeneration to continue and, to this effect, allocations for development within the area are made elsewhere in this plan. - 5.30 The east part of Ipswich Village lies within the town centre boundary where main town centre uses such as offices and leisure are permitted.
+The Princes Street corridor, part of which lies within Ipswich Village, gained Enterprise

+Zone status in 2015.
 Ipswich Village is also the location of Ipswich Town Football Club's Portman Road ground, which is a very important leisure asset for the town.